yonie/npm-kraken-bot/README.md

 To use;

 1. rename settings.js.example to settings.js and provide with proper keys
-2. be sure to set the proper
+2. be sure to set the proper default cryptocurrency and limits
-2. npm -i
+3. npm -i
-3. nodejs server.js (or npm start)
+4. nodejs server.js (or npm start)

 ## License